Algorithmic Fairness#

 ROC Curve#

 In the previous section we plotted various metrics as as function of threshold.
-Another common and useful way to visualize these results is to plot sensitivity versus false positive rate (FPR).
+A common and useful way to visualize these results is to plot sensitivity versus false positive rate (FPR).
 For historical reasons, the result is called a receiver operating characteristic (ROC) curve.
+The following function plots the ROC curve:

 def plot_roc(table, **options):